tomerfiliba-org/rpyc/docs/api/security_rpyc_exposed.rst

     TypeError: metaclass conflict: the metaclass of a derived class must be a (non-strict) subclass of the metaclasses of all its bases

-The solution is to allow only one `RPyC restricted` class to be inherited.
+The solution is to allow only one `RPyC Exposed` class to be inherited.
 You can use the :func:`unwrap() <rpyc.security.utility.unwrap>` function if necessary.